by Texas Homesteader ~

 Reminders To Bring Something With Me

-And when I needed to remember to take some veggie seeds to a friend at church, I placed them on our counter top & then placed his car key next to it.
+And when I needed to remember to take some Saved Veggie Seeds to share with a friend at church, I placed the seed packet on our counter top & then placed our car key next to it.

-When he picked up his key, I picked up the seeds.
+When RancherMan picked up his key, I picked up the seeds.
 Easy peasy.

 Heck I’ve used this Homestead Hack for so many reasons I can’t begin to list them all.
-Sometimes the low-tech ways really are the best!
+Sometimes the old & low-tech ways really are the best!

 ~TxH~